-Sometimes people carve whistles with a diamond file, which is an excellent method to quickly rough out a whistle.
-This is especially useful if you are working from a larger block of wood.
+Sometimes people carve whistles with a diamond file, which is an excellent method to rough out a whistle quickly.
+This is especially useful if you are working from a larger wood block.

 When the whistle is finished, decorate it however you see fit.
-You can add some extra details to your whistle or make it straight-up plain with no decorations at all.
-A lot of people will paint their whistle.
-Using leather dye can provide an excellent way to color a wood block in two or three colors.
-Some people choose to paint their creations, but some prefer to keep the original look of a woodblock and let it naturally fade over time.
+You can add some extra details to your whistle or make it straight-up plain with no decorations.
+A lot of people will paint their whistles.
+Some paint their creations, but some prefer to keep the original look of a woodblock and let it naturally fade over time.
+The leather dye can provide an excellent way to color a wood block in two or three colors.

-Whistles are absolutely amazing pieces of art that allow you to truly customize your own unique instrument.
-They’re cheap, easy to make, and they’re pretty darn easy on your hands when carving up wood blocks with a knife or ax.
-If you are a lover of art and music, then you really owe it to yourself to try a whistle.
-You’ll have an amazing instrument that you can play for your friends and family or sell on eBay or Etsy, and the process of making them is a lot of fun too.
+If you are a lover of art and music, then you owe it to yourself to try a whistle.
+Whistles are fantastic pieces of art that truly allow you to customize your unique instrument.
+They’re cheap, easy to make, and pretty darn easy on your hands when carving up wood blocks with a knife or ax.
+You’ll have a fantastic instrument you can play for your friends and family or sell on eBay or Etsy, and making them is a lot of fun too.

 Which wood should I use to carve a whistle?

-For a carved wood whistle, the wood should be fairly soft so that it carves easily.
-This is to ensure that your hands will not be injured while carving out your whistle.
+For a carved wood whistle, the wood should be pretty soft so that it carves easily.
+This ensures that your hands will not be injured while carving out your whistle.